|

 Composting Toilets

-Pour-flush pit latrines overcome
+Pour-flush pit

-the problems of flies, mosquitoes and odour by having a pan
+latrines overcome the problems of flies, mosquitoes and odour

-with a water seal (a U-shaped conduit partly filled with water)
+by having a pan with a water seal (a U-shaped conduit partly

-in the defecation hole.
-Excreta deposited in the latrine pan
+filled with water) in the defecation hole.
+Excreta deposited

-is flushed by pouring 2 to 3 litres of water into it.
-Water
+in the latrine pan is flushed by pouring 2 to 3 litres of

-remains in the U-shaped conduit blocking air flow and odour.
+water into it.
+Water remains in the U-shaped conduit blocking

-The mixture is directed into a pit and organic wastes are
+air flow and odour.
+The mixture is directed into a pit and

-biodegraded.
-Sludge has to be regularly emptied from the pit.
+organic wastes are biodegraded.
+Sludge has to be regularly

-The use of two adjoining pits alternately enables the sludge
+emptied from the pit.
+The use of two adjoining pits alternately

-further sludge decomposition.
-More water percolates through
+emptying after further sludge decomposition.
+More water percolates

-pollution is higher.
-A pour flush toilet with a pit is therefore
+groundwater pollution is higher.
+A pour flush toilet with

-not suitable when groundwater table is close to the surface |
+close to the surface |

 |